Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Lower and upper bounds for

-Based on a similar idea as in \Cref{thm:boundsoflambda}, we can get a new bound for $\lambda$ as \begin{theorem} Under the same assumptions in \Cref{thm:boundsoflambda}.
-Let $\lambda_{\max}(M)$ (resp. $\lambda_{\min}(M)$) be the largest (resp. the smallest) eigenvalue of the matrix $M$.
+Based on a similar idea used in Theorem \ref{thm:boundsoflambda}, we get a new bound for $\lambda$ in the next result: \begin{thm} Suppose that $A\in$ PD and QEiCP satisfies the co-hyperbolic condition.
+Let $\lambda_{\max}(M)$ (resp. $\lambda_{\min}(M)$) be the largest (resp. the smallest) real eigenvalue of the matrix $M$.
 The $\lambda$-component of any solution of QEiCP satisfies

-with $s=\lambda_{\min}(A)$, $\alpha = \max\{\gamma^2,\beta^2\} + \lambda_{\max}(-C-C^T)/2s$,
+with $a=\lambda_{\min}(A+A^{\top})/2$, $\bar{a}=\lambda_{\max}(A+A^{\top})/2$, $b=\lambda_{\min}(-B-B^{\top})/2$, $\bar{b}=\lambda_{\max}(-B-B^{\top})/2$, $\bar{c}=\lambda_{\max}(-C-C^{\top})/2$, $\alpha = \max\{\gamma^2,\beta^2\} + \bar{c}/a$,

-\end{theorem} \begin{proof} The proof is almost the same as in \Cref{thm:boundsoflambda}.
-The major difference is to use the set $V=\{x\in \R^n: \|x\|=1,x\geq 0 \}$ instead of $U$, since the reason for introducing the constraint $e^Tx=1$ aims at assuming $x\neq 0$, so does $\|x\|=1$.
-Obviously, for any matrix $M\in \M_n$ and $x\in V$, we have
+\end{thm} \begin{pf} The proof is almost the same as in Theorem \ref{thm:boundsoflambda}.
+The major difference is to use the set $V=\{x\in \R^n: \|x\|=1,x\geq 0 \}$ instead of the set $U$ used in the proof of this theorem \cite{Niu15}.
+The reason for introducing the constraint $e^{\top}x=1$ is to avoid a null vector to be a solution of QEiCP.
+Obviously, $\forall M\in \M_n$ and $x\in V$, we have